jolivaresc/simple_perceptron/README.md

 # Display

 Plots the outputs of the logical gate and the line that represents the decision boundary.
-The triangles represent a 0 & the circles a 1.
+The triangles represent a 0 & circles a 1.

 ```python